alvintai78/pub-pdf-extraction/README.md

 # PDF Text Extraction with Azure Document Intelligence and OpenAI

-This project extracts text from PDF documents using Azure Document Intelligence service and processes the extracted text using Azure OpenAI.
-It also extracts specific entities from laboratory reports.
+This project extracts text from PDF documents using Azure Document Intelligence service, processes the extracted text using Azure OpenAI, and generates formatted Excel reports from the extracted data.

 ## Prerequisites